viperguynaz/VisiCalc/README.md

 - Fields: none
 - Constructors:
   - Default (no parameters)
-  - Second: takes one parameter and assigns it to value (HINT: use setValue()
+  - Second: takes one parameter and assigns it to value - HINT: use setValue()
 - Accessors:
   - value()
 - Mutators: